Second stimulus check update: 'Very generous' and 'dramatic.' But when?

 For now, we wait for July, when Washington plans to begin work on the next stimulus package.
 To receive a second check, the proposed rescue package would need to pass both the House and the Senate before receiving a signature from the president.
 Only then could it take effect.
 After that, the IRS now has a system in place to organize and distribute those checks.
 But it could be weeks more before you receive a payment.

 We'll continue to update this story with new information as it arises.
-While the future of a second stimulus bill remains undecided, we'll share available resources about unemployment insurance, what you can do if you've lost your job, what to know about evictions and late car payments and how to take control of your budget.
+While the future of a second stimulus bill remains undecided, we'll share available resources about coronavirus hardship loans and unemployment insurance, what you can do if you've lost your job, what to know about evictions and late car payments and how to take control of your budget.

-Discuss: Second stimulus check timeline: A rescue package in July, payment in August?
+Discuss: When will you get a second stimulus check?
+If approved in July, payments in August?

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.

-Note: This story is updated frequently with new information and is intended to provide an overview of the situation.
-If you're still waiting on the first round, you can track the status of your stimulus check, see some possible reasons why you don't have a check yet and learn how to report a missing stimulus check to the IRS.